"It's your kingdom."

 Transport for London plans to restore the service to Watford Junction, removing London Overground trains from the line north of Queen's Park (there is no firm date for this change).

 LU are proposing to extend the line from Elephant & Castle to Lewisham (380759).
 There would be three intermediate stations, Burgess Park at 336784, Old Kent Road at 349774, and New Cross Gate at 361770.
 The line would continue to reversing and stabling sidings at approximately 380752 and would be in tunnel throughout.
-If approved, construction could start in 2024 and the line might open in 2030; in the meantime, the route has now been safeguarded.
+The latest suggestion is that this could open in 2037, though the project is not yet funded.
+In the meantime, the route has been safeguarded.
 An alternative route that reached New Cross Gate via Camberwell and Peckham Rye was not chosen.
 Though there are no specific plans for extension beyond Lewisham at a later date, the route chosen would allow the line to surface and take over the NR line to Hayes, including a branch to Beckenham Junction.
 The latter could also be extended to Bromley town centre.

-The Canary Wharf Group, who own much of the eponymous financial district, have proposed extended the line from Elephant & Castle to Charlton via Surrey Quays and Canary Wharf.
+The Canary Wharf Group, who own much of the eponymous financial district, have proposed extending the line from Elephant & Castle to Charlton via Surrey Quays and Canary Wharf.

-If HS2 includes a station at Old Oak Common, the Bakerloo could be made to serve it, either by diverting it somewhere between Queen's Park and Willesden Junction, or by adding a branch starting on that section.
+The Bakerloo could be made to serve the HS2 station at Old Oak Common, either by diverting it somewhere between Queen's Park and Willesden Junction, or by adding a branch starting on that section.

 If the Chelsea-Hackney Line is ever built, it might take over one of the eastern arms, leaving the Central with the other.
 The 2001 proposals saw the Central running only to Hainault via Newbury Park, but the 1994 suggestions were the reverse, with the Central Line retaining both Epping and Hainault via Woodford, while Chelsea-Hackney ran to Hainault via Newbury Park.

-There are proposals for a future branch from North Greenwich to London City Airport or to Thamesmead, and provisions have been made at the east end of the former to allow such an extension to be built without disrupting service.
+There are proposals for a future branch from North Greenwich to London City Airport or to Thamesmead, and provisions have been made at the east end of North Greenwich station to allow such an extension to be built without disrupting service.

 Because the time taken to reverse trains at Willesden Green or Wembley Park would obstruct an increased peak service, while the Stanmore branch is already over-served, there is a proposal for the Jubilee to take over the local tracks of the Metropolitan Line between Wembley Park and Harrow-on-the-Hill, meaning the line would have two branches at that end.
-If this is done, the changes required mean it would probably start in 2018.
 There is also the possibility of taking over the Uxbridge branch of the Metropolitan.

 The Battersea branch may be extended to Clapham Junction.